 Related Post: How To Connect With Your Fans To Increase Loyalty

 Social Media Marketing for music is very common these days on sites like Facebook and Twitter.
-With social media, there are millions of people discussing thousands of topics every single day.
+With social media, millions of people discuss thousands of topics every day.
 The trick with sharing your music on social media is to share it in conversations and groups that are very relevant to your songs.

 The key online is to not be a shameless self-promoter!
 These days, everyone is being a bit too shameless by just leaving music links without trying to build any personal connections.
 The best time to mention your new song in a social media setting is after you've built a rapport and have already caught people's attention by simply being personable.

 Live performance opportunities don't always have to be about opening for a big-time artist, going on tour, or paying a registration fee to perform at a local music conference.
-Regular performance opportunities come along very often in life because people are always gathering for social events.
+Regular performance opportunities often come along because people are constantly gathering for social events.
 The trick is to make it known that you'd like to perform as soon as you hear about it.